Gaius-Augustus/GALBA/README.md

 GALBA produces several important output files in the working directory.

--   augustus.hints.gtf: Genes predicted by AUGUSTUS with hints from given extrinsic evidence.
+-   galba.gtf: Genes predicted by AUGUSTUS with hints from given extrinsic evidence.
+In large genomes (>1 Gbp), noise has been reduced in this gene set with TSEBRA.

 -   augustus.ab_initio.gtf: Genes predicted by AUGUSTUS in *ab initio* mode in GTF-format.
 The file will always be present if AUGUSTUS has been run with the option `--esmode`.
 Otherwise, it will only be present if GALBA was run with the option `--AUGUSTUS_ab_initio`.

 -   hintsfile.gff: The extrinsic evidence data extracted from protein data.

-TSEBRA output files may be present with the following name endings and formats for genomes larger 150 Mbp, for these genomes, TSEBRA output is likely the best output:

--   GTF-format is always produced.

--   GFF3-format is produced if the flag `--gff3` was specified to GALBA.

--   Coding sequences in FASTA-format

--   Protein sequence files in FASTA-format

-AUGUSTUS output files may be present with the following name endings and formats (for genomes smaller 150 Mbp, the Augustus with hints output is likely the best output):
+GALBA output files may be present with the following name endings:

 -   GTF-format is always produced.